Farmhouse/fhp2-drugs-and-daydreams/README.md

 ---

 Light tiptoes across the floor and up the walls.
-The night brought rain but in here we stayed dry and warm, and I lay stretched out across the empty bedroom that Artemis and I had swept out in the candlelight.
+The night brought rain but inside this abandoned home we stayed dry and warm, and I lay stretched out across the empty bedroom that Artemis and I had swept out in the candlelight.

 Like the storyteller prone to embellishments and grandiosity, and the story is both created and carried away by its own momentum, that is how we had come to find ourselves in one of the most haunting environments I’ve encountered.

 The sun falls into treetops and the day settles into a soft exhalation.
 We pass an abandoned house buried in vines and shattered glass, resting loomingly in the shade of trees whose unkempt branches brush upon the walls of the upper floors.

 We slip quickly off the road and lay our bikes down behind a barn in the overgrown grass.
 Inside the barn, amidst the fallen debris, are several old tractors and the cart of a horse-drawn buggy, all rusted with age and veiled beneath the dusts of neglect.
 Two other wooden buildings appear on the verge of collapse.
-We avoid them and make our way to the house.
+We avoid them and make our way to the vacant home.

-Inside, the home is beautiful, and shows no signs of any recent visits.
-The first floor has a sun porch stretching the width of the house, appearing at one time to have been completely enclosed.
+Inside, the house is beautiful, and shows no signs of any recent visits.
+The first floor has a sun porch stretching the width of the building, appearing at one time to have been completely enclosed.
 Now its floors are hidden beneath the glass fallen from each of its shattered windows.
 In the interior of the house are several large rooms, each bare of any furniture or decorations, and instead covered in trash, newspapers, fallen wallpaper, rolled carpeting and the waste of birds who had taken to nesting in some of the home’s undisturbed corners.
 In the fridge are glass jars holding substances that would be unidentifiable if not for the label, with expiration dates over a decade past.

 An arched doorway leads into the largest room, whose walls were still half-covered in red velvet wallpaper.
 I walk up a grand-ballroomesque staircase to the upper floor, the crickets go silent as I pass.
 I turn into a bedroom and see why the house is empty.
 At the head of a blackened mattress are the charred remains of part of the home.
 Whether it was the wall, ceiling, attic or roof could not be told, for all were absent in places above this mattress, consumed by fire.
 This is the only mark of any damage to the house – a charred mattress, in a room decorated in infant’s wallpaper.